What is it?

 - The machine is very accurate and has safety alarms to make sure it works properly and to be sure that your child gets the right amount of medicine.

 - Your child will be checked every hour.
-The nurse will check your child’s level of pain, breathing, heart rate, how sleepy he/she is, and sometimes the blood pressure.
+The nurse will check your child’s level of pain, breathing, heart rate, how sleepy they are, and sometimes their blood pressure.

-- You play an important part in caring for your child, as you know your child best and can assist in measuring your child’s pain at and in between these checks.
+- You play an important part in caring for your child, as you know your child best and can help measure your child’s pain at and in between these checks.
+If you think that your child’s pain is not being well managed, please tell your nurse.

 - Each day a member of the Acute Pain Service will review your child and make any necessary changes.

-If your child is asleep, it usually means that his/her pain is well controlled.
-However, your child should be able to be easily roused.
+If your child is asleep, it usually means that their pain is well controlled.
+However, your child should be able to be easily woken.

 Other pain relievers such as panadol (paracetamol) or nurofen (ibuprofen) may be used along with the PCA/NCA.